su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 ---
 ### Goals

-This tutorial shows how to exploit the capabilities of the Python wrapper to couple SU2 with an external strutural solver.
-The problem at hand consist in a NACA 0012 airfoil, free to pitch and plunge, with given stiffnesses, immersed in a flow with varying Mach number.
+This tutorial shows how to exploit the capabilities of the Python wrapper to couple SU2 with an external structural solver.
+The problem at hand consists in a NACA 0012 airfoil, free to pitch and plunge, with given stiffnesses, immersed in a flow with varying Mach number.
 The two frequencies of the modes of the structure will vary as the speed is increased, reaching a point when the aeroelastic system will be unstable.
 The classical pitch-plunge flutter will then be visible.